shalom-ormsby/sagestocks/docs/planning/third-party-api-proposal.md

 4. **Webhook support:** Do you need async notifications?
 BB's answer: Ultimately yes, but not required for phase 1.
 5. **Batch processing:** Need multiple tickers at once?
 BB's answer: To support the multi-tenant architecture, yes.
 [I.e., two users requesting stock analyses at the same time should not crash the system.]

+## Answers from BaseBase Team

+1. **Usage volume:** For phase 1, up to 100 (with the ability to scale to thousands)
+2. **Response time:** Is 10-15 seconds acceptable?
+Yes
+3. **Data freshness:** Cached for how long?
+15 mins is acceptable.
+Longer becomes problematic.
+4. **Webhook support:** Ultimately yes, but not required for phase 1.
+5. **Batch processing:** To support the multi-tenant architecture, yes.
+[I.e., two users requesting stock analyses at the same time should not crash the system.]
+**Note** Critical requirement: Must fully support multi-tenant architecture.

 ---

 ## Cost Analysis